Murder of Emma Walker

-Background
+People involved

 Emma Walker

 Emma Jane Walker born on March 20, 2000, in Knoxville, Tennessee, to her parents Jill, an elementary school teacher, and Mark Walker.
 Walker had a younger brother.
 In the fall of 2014, she attended Central High School.
 When Walker started her freshman year, she joined the cheerleading squad.
 Walker was an honor student and, in addition to the cheerleading team, was a member of Health Occupation Students of America (HOSA), National Beta Club, and Young Life.
 Emma Walker was a 16-year-old high school junior at the time of the murder.

 Walker was described as a "compassionate and kind girl" by her mother, with a lot of friends.
 Walker planned to study neonatal nursing in college.

 Riley Gaul

 William Riley Gaul, better known to go by his middle name Riley, was born in 1998.
-(Note: William Riley Gaul was eighteen at the time of the murder, so he was born approximately in 1997—1998.)
+(Note: William Riley Gaul was eighteen at the time of the murder, being born on August 12, 1998.)
 Gaul grew up with his mother and grandparents, and attended and graduated from Central High School, where he was a top student and played wide receiver on the football team.
 Friends described him as “a little on the nerdy side” and a jokester, not the “classic jock” type.
 Gaul enrolled in and attended Maryville College.
 At college, Gaul was a Division III college football player.
-Riley Gaul was a 18-year-old former freshman at that time.
+Riley Gaul was an 18-year-old former freshman at that time.